nicohlr/ml-template/README.md

 ## Inference

-When you are ready to make the final training, just run the following command:
+When you are ready to make the last training (train on the whole training set), just run the following command:

-    python train.py --final True --model YOUR_MODEL
+    python train.py --last True --model YOUR_MODEL

-**Note:** When final argument is set to `True`, the fold argument is ignored and the training is performed on the whole training set.
+**Note:** When last argument is set to `True`, the fold argument is ignored and the training is performed on the whole training set.

 Finally, you can run inference:

-    python infer.py --model_path PATH_TO_FINAL_MODEL
+    python infer.py --model_path ../models/YOUR_LAST_MODEL.bin